nedanwr/kronos/docs/SYNTAX.md

 ✅ **Protected Constants** - Pi cannot be modified
 ✅ **Exception Handling** - Try/catch/finally for error management

-See examples in `tests/fail/` directory for all error cases.
+See examples in `tests/integration/fail/` directory for all expected fail test cases.

 ---